CLO3D vs Browzwear vs Optitex: which 3D fashion software is better for you?

 Browzwear – the perfect fit for large industry retailers

-The program does not allow pattern creating in 3D, but it works more with importing and later manipulating.
-However, it offers great functionalities for designers.
+The program does not allow pattern creating and manipulating in 3D, but all the changes made in 2D will be automatically reflected in the 3D window.
+It offers great functionalities for designers.
 For example, the 3D fashion software goes beyond grading, adjusting the pattern to fit the different measurements of the avatar, which are completely customizable.

-However, the modules are priced individually, which means that the complete package is not affordable for small business owners.
-Additionally, Browzwear does not offer individual licenses.
+Browzwear is highly customizable and often the preferred choice for established brands.
+However, it is not as appealing for small business owners, and it does not offer individual licenses.
 It is not possible to access it as an independent designer unless you choose to apply for their indie program.

 Optitex – the pattern makers’ choice